wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

     }
 ```

-Communication with Flutter happens on the main thread, so you need to use `Handler`.
+On the Android side communication with Flutter happens on the main thread, so you need to use `Handler`.
 The `MethodChannel` will call `updateState` method defined in the `main.dart` file.

 ### Retrieve SDK state by Flutter

+To retrieve state updates in Flutter you have to listen for method channel updates.
 Add these two methods inside `_CallWidgetState` class:

 ```
 _CallWidgetState() {